Hosting a Student Teacher – 10 tips

 Over three years ago after having my first university practicum student for a week, I wrote, Why you should have a student teacher.
 Since then I have a better idea of what I am doing after hosting four official practicum students, a full-time 8-week student teacher, as well as many, many one-day university student visitors after speaking to a local university methods class.

-For some background, I live in the university town that I attended.
-So there have been many opportunities for visitors.
-UNI has four levels of teaching practicum spread out from the second year in university and on.
-My four practicum students were in their “level 3” which means they were in one of their last semesters of college.
-This practicum is a companion experience to a methods class.
-It is pretty flexible and they schedule about a full continuous week in the classroom including teaching some lessons.
+UNI has four levels of teaching practicum or field experience spread out starting the second year in university.
+My four practicum students were in their “level 3.”
+This means they were in one of their last semesters of college.

-My full student teacher was doing her full-time semester teaching in the classroom.
-This included multiple formal and informal observations from a visiting university supervisor.
-Since my university students have always been towards the end of their studies, my approach has been more about throwing them out of the nest to teach.
+Since my university students have always been towards the end of their studies, my approach has been more about throwing them out of the nest and comfort zone to teach.
 If I had students earlier in their university program, I might adjust a little depending on their level of comfort.

 Tips for Before Your Student Teachers Start